How to find a Remote Job?

 Securing a remote job interview marks a crucial step in today’s evolving workplace.
 However, excelling in a virtual interview requires more than the standard preparation.
 With remote work presenting its own set of challenges, candidates need to demonstrate adaptability, strong communication skills, and the ability to thrive independently.

+If you're still figuring out how to find a remote job, preparing for interview questions effectively is key to standing out.
 Here are 10 questions you’re likely to face in a remote interview, and expert insights on how best to respond.

-1.3.1 Introduce Yourself: A Snapshot of Professional Expertise
+Introduce Yourself: A Snapshot of Professional Expertise

 The classic "Tell me about yourself" question is not an invitation to recite your resume but an opportunity to present a concise narrative of your career.
 Employers want to know why your background aligns with the role in question.